jenesh/jenesh/README.md

 # Hi, I'm Jenesh 👋👨‍💻

-I'm a Software Engineer who is passionate about solving problems with and without code!
-Currently, I'm at Codecademy helping millions of learners from all around the world. 🌎
+I'm a Software Engineer turned Engineering Manager.
+I am passionate about solving problems with and without code!
+Currently, I'm at Codecademy, helping millions of learners from all around the world. 🌎

-Fun fact: I  do not have a CS degree!
+Fun fact: I  do not have a CS degree! 👀

 <!--
 **jenesh/jenesh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.